johngrohman/Desktop-Organizer/brains/README.md

     sh init.sh

-You can the run the program with:
+You can then run the program with:

     python3 organizer.py